tpbnick/docs/docs/py-working-with-lists.md

 message = "Hello Python World!"
 	print(message)
 ```
-We do not need the indent before the `print()` call, because it is not part of a loop.
+We do not need the indent before the `#!py print()` call, because it is not part of a loop.
 Python will report the following error:

 ```py linenums="1"
   File "<ipython-input-1-2f2b50073239>", line 2